 The emergence of the police belt

 Not only in the military, but also in the police field, tactical belts are everywhere, and police multi-functional belts are also single police equipment for public security police stipulated by the Ministry of Public Security.
+The police service belt is used as a carrying system, and its purpose is to solve the problem of carrying and accessing equipment for individual police officers.

 If we go back to London at the beginning of the modern police force, we find that the police equipment is only sticks and whistles at best.
 In 1764, batons began to be introduced.
 It was not until 1994 that the British police began to standardize their uniforms across the country and included duty belts as essential equipment in order to be able to wear batons.
 Prior to this, British police officers usually carried their equipment in handbags or modified pockets.